February 18 1861 Monday

 Arkansas.
 The state of Arkansas elected delegates to the state convention.

 Fort Wise Treaty, Colorado Territory.
-By the terms of the 1851 Treaty of Fort Laramie between the United States and seven Indian nations, including the Cheyenne and Arapaho, the USA recognized that the Cheyenne and Arapaho held a vast territory encompassing the lands between the North Platte River and Arkansas River and eastward from the Rocky Mountains to western Kansas.
-This area included the area of the present-day south-eastern Wyoming, southwestern Nebraska, most of eastern Colorado and the westernmost portions of Kansas.
+By the terms of the 1851 Treaty of Fort Laramie between the United States and seven Indian nations, including the Cheyenne and Arapaho nations, the USA recognized that the Cheyenne and Arapaho held a vast territory encompassing the lands between the North Platte River and Arkansas River and eastward from the Rocky Mountains to western Kansas.
+This area included the area of present-day south-eastern Wyoming, southwestern Nebraska, most of eastern Colorado, and the westernmost portions of Kansas.
 In November 1858, however, the discovery of gold in the Rocky Mountains in Colorado, then part of the Kansas Territory, brought on the Pikes Peak Gold Rush.
 There was a flood of European-American migrants across Cheyenne and Arapaho lands.
 They competed for resources and some settlers tried to stay.
 Colorado Territorial officials pressurised Union authorities to redefine the extent of Indian lands in the territory, and in the fall of 1860, A B Greenwood, Commissioner of Indian Affairs, arrived at Bent’s New Fort along the Arkansas River to negotiate a new treaty.
 Six chiefs of the Southern Cheyenne and four of the Arapaho signed the Treaty of Fort Wise in which they ceded most of the lands designated to them by the Fort Laramie treaty.
-The Cheyenne chiefs included Black Kettle, White Antelope, Lean Bear, Little Wolf, and Tall Bear; the Arapaho chiefs included Little Raven, Storm, Shave-Head, Big Mouth and Left Hand.
-The new reserve, less than one-thirteenth the size of the 1851 reserve, was located in eastern Colorado between the Arkansas River and Sand Creek.
+The Cheyenne chiefs included Black Kettle, White Antelope, Lean Bear, Little Wolf, and Tall Bear; the Arapaho chiefs included Little Raven, Storm, Shave-Head, Big Mouth, and Left Hand.
+The new reserve lands, comprising less than one-thirteenth the size of the 1851 reserve, were located in eastern Colorado between the Arkansas River and Sand Creek.
 Some bands of Cheyenne, including the Dog Soldiers, a militaristic band of Cheyenne and Lakota that had evolved since the 1830s, were angry at the chiefs who had signed the treaty.
 They disavowed the treaty and refused to abide by its constraints.
 They continued to live and hunt in the bison-rich lands of eastern Colorado and western Kansas, becoming increasingly belligerent over the tide of white migration across their lands.
-Tensions were high particularly in the Smoky Hill River country of Kansas, along which whites had opened a new trail to the goldfields.
-Cheyenne who opposed the treaty said that it had been signed by a small minority of the chiefs without the consent or approval of the rest of the tribe; that the signatories had not understood what they signed; and that they had been bribed to sign by a large distribution of gifts.
-The whites, however, claimed that the treaty was a “solemn obligation.”
-Officials took the position that Indians who refused to abide by the treaty were hostile belligerents.
+Tensions were high particularly in the Smoky Hill River country of Kansas, along which American settlers had opened a new trail to the goldfields.
+Cheyenne who opposed the treaty said that it had been signed by only a small minority of the chiefs without the consent or approval of the rest of the tribe; that the signatories had not understood what they signed; and that they had been bribed to sign by a large distribution of gifts.
+The Americans, however, claimed that the treaty was a “solemn obligation” to be obeyed.
+Officials took the position that any Indians who refused to abide by the treaty were to be considered hostile belligerents.

 Maryland.
 The Maryland State Conference Convention met, and insisted upon a meeting of the Maryland legislature.
 At a meeting in Howard County, Maryland, addressed by Speaker of the House of delegates, E G Kilbourn, a resolution was adopted that “immediate steps ought to be taken for the establishment of a Southern Confederacy, by consultation and co-operation with such other Southern and Slave States as may be ready therefor.”